CloudCannon/astro-starter/README.md

 - Populate select inputs in CloudCannon.
 This is powerful for allowing editors to make styling changes to the page, within a set design system populated by an editable data file.
 - Set sitewide values such as the overall site SEO settings.
-- Control header and footer data to allow editors control over navigation.
+- Control header and footer data to allow editors to control navigation.

 ### Schemas

 Shows how to set up schemas in CloudCannon to allow for non-technical editors to create new pages, with preset frontmatter and content.
-Schemas can be define on a collection level, allowing your new blog pages to be different to your new landing pages.
+Schemas can be defined on a collection level, allowing your new blog pages to be different to your new landing pages.
 This allows for your text heavy blog/docs pages to be built and edited in the content editor, while your other pages can be built with Bookshop in the visual editor.

 ### CloudCannon Config